Best Credit Card for 700 Score [Exclusive Rewards and Perks]

 Interest Rates

-One of the most important factors to consider when choosing a credit card is the interest rate.
-As of August 2023, the average APR for all cards was 16.43%.
-However, some cards offer lower interest rates, especially for those with excellent credit scores like mine.
-It is important to look for a card with a low interest rate, especially if you plan to carry a balance.
+One of the most important things to consider when I’m choosing a credit card is the interest rate.
+As of August 2023, the average APR for all cards was around 16.43%.
+However, there are definitely some cards out there that offer lower interest rates, especially for folks with excellent credit scores like mine.

 Rewards

-Rewards are another important factor to consider when choosing a credit card.
-Depending on your lifestyle and spending habits, you may want a card that offers cash back on every purchase, travel rewards, or other perks.
-Some cards even offer sign-up bonuses or rewards for spending a certain amount within a certain timeframe.
-It’s important to choose a card that offers rewards that align with your needs and preferences.
+Rewards are definitely another key factor to think about when I’m picking a credit card.
+Depending on my lifestyle and spending habits, I might want a card that offers cash back on every purchase, travel rewards, or other cool perks.
+Some cards even throw in sign-up bonuses or rewards for hitting a certain spending amount within a specific timeframe.
+It’s super important for me to choose a card with rewards that match my needs and preferences!

 Fees

-Lastly, it’s important to consider the fees associated with a credit card.
-Some cards charge annual fees, balance transfer fees, foreign transaction fees, and more.
-It’s important to read the fine print and understand all of the fees associated with a card before applying.
-In some cases, the rewards may outweigh the fees, but in others, it may be better to choose a card with fewer fees.
+Lastly, I can’t forget to consider the fees that come with a credit card.
+Some cards hit me with annual fees, balance transfer fees, foreign transaction fees, and more.
+I always make sure to read the fine print and understand all the fees associated with a card before I apply.
+Sometimes the rewards can totally outweigh the fees, but in other cases, it might be smarter to go with a card that has fewer fees.
+Gotta keep my options in check!

 How to Maintain and Improve Your Credit Score